tintin10q/computational-linguistics-summary/Data/Corpus.md

 # Corpus

 The main resource for data are corpora.

-You have one corpus.
-And there are multiple corpora.

 A corpus is a **computer readable** collection of linguistic productions.
 Text, speech, gestures.
+You have **one corpus** and there are **multiple corpora**.

 ## Variants of Corpus
 So structured data.
-Corpora are made by different people this also makes them vary a lot.
+Corpora are made by different people, this also makes them vary a lot.

 - Who produced it?
 	-	Age, gender, education, ethnicity....